 Several of the chapter’s most celebrated events this year centered on expanding how student pharmacists think about the profession’s global reach and evolving responsibilities.

-The U.K. vs. U.S. Guest Speaker Event brought an international pharmacist to campus for a candid discussion comparing the two countries’ approaches to pharmacy education, licensing and patient care.
+The U.K. vs. U.S. Pharmacies brought an international pharmacist to campus for a discussion comparing the two countries’ approaches to pharmacy education, licensing and patient care.
 Rather than a traditional lecture, the session was designed to broaden students’ perspectives on pharmacy practice worldwide.

 Saving Lives